shizzard/merkle_root/README.md

 cargo bench
 ```

-Depth-walk algorithm performs calculations in ~6.5 ms. Width-walk algorithm
+The depth-walk algorithm performs calculations in ~6.5 ms. The width-walk
-performs calculations in ~2 ms, 3.5x times faster.
+algorithm performs calculations in ~2 ms, 3.5x times faster.

 1. Memory benches

-I didn't find any simple way to perform memory benches with criterion crate, so
+I didn't find any simple way to perform memory benches with the criterion crate,
-I used the `time` utility to find some numbers.
+so I used the time utility to find some numbers.

 Example: